 Our favorite is Thailand.
 SO MUCH to see and do and the friendliest people on earth.
 It truly is “the land of smiles.”
 Taxis and tuk-tuks make it easy to get around and the beaches, the tours, the cultural aspects…..there are so many family friendly aspects, I could go on forever.
 And while Thailand’s currency is getting stronger against the dollar, it is still remarkably cheaper than a vacation in Hong Kong or many other destinations in Asia.
 We were treated with respect and our kids were treated with respect.
 The people of Asia truly seem to love visitors.

 Another vacation destination labeled “dangerous” by almost every American out there, the Middle East has more than meets the eye.
 The Middle East has several countries that are perfectly safe and offer cultural education and relaxing beach time alike.
 Middle Easterners are friendly people, most of whom love to chat with visitors “different” from them.
 At no point did we ever feel unsafe during our visits to Oman, Bahrain, UAE, Lebanon or Jordan.
 Ever.
 Admittedly, today’s political climate is a little different from it was during our time living in Qatar, but with the right planning and tour company, a safe, family friendly trip is possible.
 There are still plenty of people traveling in the area, despite what the media wants us to believe.
-I recently planned a trip for a client to Dubai and a friend of mine just returned from Jordan.
+I recently planned a trip for a clients to Dubai and Jordan and both had a fantastic time.

 Our favorite family friendly destination is Jordan and I can’t recommend it enough.
 The country has a vast amount of Roman ruins, Petra and beautiful seaside resorts on both the Red Sea and the Dead Sea.
 Two things stand out as being a highlight in our wandering lives – seeing the ruins of Petra appear after walking through the Siq and the day Max was treated like a rock star.
 “Friendly” doesn’t even begin to cover the people of the Kingdom of Jordan.